AbhinavDwarapu/TaskPlanner/README.md

 ## Future Goals
 - A draggable ui library to move tasks around
 - Adding dynamic colours (changing background colours as timer drops, task colours when complete, etc.)
-- Saving tasks and time to local storage
 - Using the Notion API to store and view tasks
-- Settings panel to change colour scheme, timer values, etc.
+- Import / Export tasks
 - A Home page!